KeepCoolCH/DropzoneFileSharing/README.md

 - Set the timezone according to your preference
 - Control link expiration options
 - Enable/Disable `only_upload` mode without generating a link
+- Enable/Disable `user_upload` mode so that only authenticated users are allowed to upload files, preventing anonymous uploads.
 - Enable/Disable `send_email` mode (⚠️ make sure to define the `SMTP server`, `SMTP port`, `SMTP username`, `SMTP password` and `SMTP From Adress`).
 - Enable/Disable `admin_notify` mode for upload notifications (⚠️ make sure to define the `SMTP server`, `SMTP port`, `SMTP username`, `SMTP password` and `SMTP From Adress`).
 - Enable/Disable `show_dp` mode to control whether users see the download page.
 If deactivated, users are redirected to an instant direct download without viewing the download page.